 Looking to take things to the next level?
 Roll out your mat at the top of the Brewster Sulphur Mountain gondola with Lululemon instructors for one-hour Ashtanga yoga session.
 Space is limited, so be sure to reserve your spot early!
 There are also a variety of yoga classes available at Rocky Mountain Yoga, so be sure to swing by the studio and enjoy stunning views of Cascade Mountain during your class.
-If you’re looking for an extended yoga fix, make sure you check out The Banff Yoga Festival running from May 26th - 28th in Banff National Park.
+If you’re looking for an extended yoga fix, make sure you check out The Banff Yoga Festival towards the end of May in Banff National Park.
 The festival offers access to exceptional instruction in the heart of the Canadian Rockies.

 Pack Your Golf Clubs